yyl-20020115/NProlog/README.md

 Prolog uses lower case letters to compose Atoms, and upper case letters for Variables.

-Languages such as Chinese has no meaning of lower/upper cases which makes no way to distinguish Atom/Variables.
+Languages such as Chinese have no meaning of lower/upper cases which makes no way to distinguish Atoms and Variables.

-So we added a prefix "@" in front of a variables to indicate it.
+So we added a prefix "@" in front of a variable to indicate it.

-So that we can write:
+So that we can code:

 -: assert(like(a,b)).